 Normally, the rules should be enough to work with multilingual XML files.
 By nature, they are less complex in structure than 'traditional' monolingual XML files.

 That said, you may need to deal with inline tags and unusual character entities.
 In some cases, you may even need to set up conditions for translating an element or another.
-You can set these up on the Other tags and attributes and the Entities tabs.
+Set them up on the Other tags and attributes and the Entities tabs

 To learn about dealing with tags, attributes, and entities in XML files: See the topic about importing XML files.